COMPAct: Computational Optimization and Automated Modular design of Planetary Actuators: Introduction

-There are a few exceptions that focus on gearbox optimization, like \cite{PantherLeg, KaistHound} focus on compound and single-stage planetary gearboxes by optimizing tooth counts and module but ignore mass and efficiency.
-Likewise, \cite{choe2025design3dofhoppingrobot} studies a Wolfrom (3K) gearbox, reducing mass by minimizing tooth counts instead of using detailed models, and without addressing efficiency.
+A few works consider gearbox optimization.
+For example, \cite{motorOpt} optimizes motor–transmission combinations but does not address gearbox type or parameters like teeth and module.
+Similarly, \cite{PantherLeg, KaistHound} optimize compound and single-stage planetary gearboxes by selecting tooth counts and module while neglecting mass and efficiency.
+Likewise, \cite{choe2025design3dofhoppingrobot} studies a Wolfrom (3K) gearbox, reducing mass by minimizing tooth counts without detailed modeling or efficiency analysis.
+The work in \cite{singh2025comparisonexternalinternalsingle} optimizes gearbox parameters but is limited to single-stage planetary actuators.

-Beyond optimization, considerable research has also focused on automating CAD design.
-Large language models (LLMs) have been explored for CAD automation~\cite{wu2021deepcaddeepgenerativenetwork , du2024blenderllmtraininglargelanguage }, but remain at an early stage and cannot yet handle complex systems such as actuators or gearboxes.
-A more reliable approach is parametric CAD design~\cite{CAMBA201618, ROLLER1991385}, where geometric dimensions are defined as variables and updates propagate automatically.
-Examples include parametric turbomachinery blades~\cite{10.1115/DETC2004-57467} and an automated framework for helical gearboxes~\cite{Furst2022}.
+Beyond optimization, research has explored CAD automation.
+LLM-based approaches~\cite{wu2021deepcaddeepgenerativenetwork, du2024blenderllmtraininglargelanguage} remain early-stage and cannot yet handle complex systems such as actuators or gearboxes.
+A more reliable approach is parametric CAD design~\cite{CAMBA201618, ROLLER1991385, CAD_to_URDF, 10.1115/DETC2004-57467, Furst2022}, where geometric dimensions are defined as variables and updates propagate automatically.
 To our knowledge, no prior work has automated the CAD design of planetary gearboxes for robotic actuators.

-There has been a growing interest in 3D-printed actuators for robotic joints.
-While CNC-machined actuators deliver higher performance, 3D-printed ones enable rapid prototyping, lower cost, and faster iteration.
-Prior work has demonstrated their promise in planetary actuators~\cite{Embir3DPAct, Exp_3DP}, wearable exoskeletons~\cite{Bezzini3DPforExoskeletons}, humanoid and quadrupedal platforms~\cite{berkeleyhumanoidlite, Solo}, and hobbyist projects~\cite{NTwersky3dpQDDMITminicheetahclone, OpenTorqueActuator}.
-However, these designs are restricted to fixed gear ratios and do not evaluate whether the actuators are truly optimal.
-A key gap remains in explicitly accounting for gearbox mass and efficiency and in automating planetary gearbox design to systematically optimize 3D-printed actuators.
+Alongside these design automation efforts, interest in 3D-printed actuators for robotic joints has grown.
+While CNC-machined actuators offer higher performance, 3D-printed ones enable rapid prototyping, lower cost, and faster iteration.
+Prior work has demonstrated their use in planetary actuators~\cite{Embir3DPAct, Exp_3DP}, wearable exoskeletons~\cite{Bezzini3DPforExoskeletons}, humanoid and quadrupedal platforms~\cite{berkeleyhumanoidlite, Solo}, and hobbyist projects~\cite{NTwersky3dpQDDMITminicheetahclone, OpenTorqueActuator}.
+However, these designs use fixed gear ratios and do not evaluate actuator optimality.
+A key gap remains in accounting for gearbox mass and efficiency and in automating planetary gearbox design to systematically optimize 3D-printed actuators.
 To address these challenges, we present \textbf{COMPAct: Computational Optimization and automated Modular Parametric Design of 3D-Printed Planetary Actuators}, a unified optimization and automation framework, see Fig.\ref{fig:Compact_diag}.
 The key contributions are:

 \begin{enumerate} \item \textbf{Gearbox optimization:} We present an optimization framework for four types of planetary gearboxes.
 The framework minimizes actuator mass and width while maximizing efficiency using a detailed mass model. \item \textbf{CAD automation:} Automated parametric CAD models are generated, enabling direct 3D printing of optimized actuators without requiring manual redesign. \item \textbf{Hardware validation:} Two actuators from the framework, an SSPG (MN8014 motor, 7.2:1) and a CPG (MAD M6C12 motor, 14:1), are fabricated and experimentally tested to validate the proposed approach. \end{enumerate}